 School security systems, like any large network, can be difficult to maintain.

-Between the hundreds (or thousands) of security cameras, access control systems, metal detectors, and other safety measures implemented across your school district, it can be hard to stay on top of system changes and new implementations.
+Between the hundreds (or thousands) of security cameras, access control systems, metal detectors, and other security measures implemented across your school district, it can be hard to stay on top of system changes and new implementations.

 Equipment and Cabling